Guitar Secrets Lead Guitar Made Easy

 Watch a video covering the Am pentatonic scale at the 5th fret

 Notice how it starts with the 1 finger on the Low E string 5th fret.
-Then the next note is played with the 4 finger at the 8th fret.
+Then the next note s played with the 4 finger at the 8th fret.
 Look above and see those two fingerings on the Low E String.
 1-4.
 Also look below and notice those two notes are the A and C notes.

 This is what your illustration should look like after filling in the notes from our last homework assignment.